MCOs → MCO Coverage

 Anticipate MCOs’ Questions

-- Prepare for questions from the MCOs, particularly related to barriers to implementing or covering the program.
-The Barriers to Coverage FAQ document addresses many of the commonly asked questions about coverage of the National DPP lifestyle change program.
+• Prepare for questions from the MCOs, particularly related to barriers to implementing or covering the program.
+The Barriers to Coverage FAQ document addresses many of the commonly asked questions about coverage for the National DPP lifestyle change program.

-- For example, other states have shared that MCOs understand the evidence behind the National DPP lifestyle change program, but desire evidence showing the effectiveness of the program for the Medicaid population in general or specific to their state.
+• States have also shared that MCOs understand the evidence behind the National DPP lifestyle change program, but desire evidence showing the effectiveness of the program for the Medicaid population in general or specific to their state.
 Studies evaluating the effectiveness of the program for the Medicaid population can be found on the Evidence page of the Coverage Toolkit.

 Coverage Options Utilizing MCOs